coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 3.0.2**
+Fixed too many products are included in history categories that aren't in the defined category.

 **Version 3.0.1**
 Filter was filtering with s1 rather than being as a configurator.
 Configurator with s1 makes more sense with less clicks for the user.